jpleet/nba-factory/README.md

 ![](imgs/sparse_regression.png).

-Each row is a group of (5) offensive players, (5) defensive players, and other possible factors along with the group's average points per possession (PPP).
+Each row is a group of (5) offensive players, (5) defensive players, and other possible factors (like quarter or home team) along with the group's average points per possession (PPP).
 FMs are trained on this sparse possession data to learn how all factors contribute to PPP.
 The trained FMs can then be used to predict PPP for different combinations of factors, like offensive and defensive players.

 ### Case 1: Individual Predictions

 The simplest case is predicting single offensive and defensive players.
-If only one player is selected, the FMs predict how much that player's presence alone influences the average PPP.
-The ideal player would have the highest PPP on offense and the lowest PPP on defense --- bottom right of these interactive plots below (work best on desktop to hover points).
+If only one player is selected, the FMs predict how much that player's presence alone influences PPP.
+The ideal player would have the highest PPP on offense and the lowest PPP on defense --- bottom right of these interactive plots below.
+Plots work best on desktop to hover over points.
 The size of the points are relative to the player's number of possessions.
 The FMs can better learn about players with more possession data, so there's likely more confidence in larger points.

 The individual offensive and defensive contributions to PPP for all seasons between 2008 and 2019: